suprachakra/Airline-Fare-Optimization-Engine-AFOE-/README.md

 ---

-This refined Table of Contents provides a clear, organized, and visually appealing outline, making it easy to navigate through the **Dynamic Fare Adjustment Engine Documentation**.

----

-For an optimal effect in a Markdown-compatible editor that doesn’t support colors or icons natively, you might include the icons as emojis as shown.
-If you’re preparing this for a platform that supports embedded images, adding pastel-colored icons alongside each section will help add visual appeal.
-Additionally, you could create a sidebar or use collapsible sections to make it even more interactive and user-friendly.

-Let me know if there’s a specific style or theme you’d like to match further!

----

 # Dynamic Fare Adjustment Engine ML
 An advanced Dynamic Fare Adjustment Engine leveraging demand, route popularity, customer segmentation, and state-of-the-art tools such as **Amadeus**, **PROS**, or a tailored in-house solution to deliver high-impact, real-time pricing solutions for airlines.